digitalstew/Mandelbulb-3D-Parameters/README.md

 # Mandelbulb-3D-Parameters
-Parameters for the Mandelbulb-3D fractal generation software Images for these parameters can be found at:
+Parameters for the Mandelbulb-3D fractal generation software.
+Images for these parameters can be found at:

 http://digitalstewtwo.blogspot.com/